Representing Random Utility Choice Models with Neural Networks: Numerical Estimation on Real Data

-Comparing the neural network-based methods, we observe that, at equal feed-forward neural network complexity $(\ell,w)$, TasteNet and VNN obtain relatively similar performances to DeepMNLs on the Swissmetro dataset; VNN has a small edge on the other two approaches.
-This is surprising as the VNN method ignores the structure of the choice prediction problem.
-That said, none of these models capture any latent heterogeneity, which might explain the superior performance of RUMnets.
-Despite being on par with RUMnets on the Swissmetro dataset, the model-free methods -- RFs and VNNs -- have a poor performance on the Expedia dataset.
-We note that RFs suffer from a high level of overfitting, as indicated by the gap of performance on our training and test data.\footnote{Since the hyper-parameters of RFs are tuned using the validation set, our estimation method enables selecting smaller tree depths or fewer trees in the forest.
-Yet, these choices do not result in better out-of-sample performance.} This striking phenomenon might be related to the large number of distinct alternatives and product attributes of Expedia data.
-Indeed, for such model-free approaches, an explosion of the number of parameters seems unavoidable as the input dimension increases (see Table~\ref{tab:params}).
-We back this explanation by conducting controlled synthetic experiments in Appendix~\ref{sec:rfs}.
+The model-free methods, RF and VNN, achieve strong predictive performance on the Swissmetro data.
+In fact, RFs achieve lower negative log-likelihoods than RUMnets in that setting.
+In stark contrast, both methods perform poorly on the Expedia dataset.
+We note that RFs suffer from a high level of overfitting, as indicated by the gap in performance on our training and test data (see Table~\ref{tab:numerics_detailed}, Appendix~\ref{app:full_table}).\footnote{Note that the hyper-parameters of RFs are tuned using the validation set: our estimation method enables selecting smaller tree depths or fewer trees in the forest.
+Yet, these choices do not result in better out-of-sample performance.} This noteworthy phenomenon might be related to the large number of distinct alternatives and the assortment size of Expedia data.
+Indeed, for such model-free methods, an explosion of the number of parameters seems unavoidable as the input dimension increases (see Table~\ref{tab:params}, Appendix~\ref{app:implementation}).
+This potential explanation is supported by controlled synthetic experiments, which we present in the next section.
+Another possible cause is that it is difficult to encode assortments of varying sizes for Random Forests (see Appendix~\ref{app:expedia}).